 PFC’s Mind-Body workshops are open to Pacific Fertility Center patients and non-PFC patients alike, enabling participants to learn together and support each other.
 Peggy Orlin, MFT leads group discussions and activities with compassion and expertise.
 Learn more about our PFC Mind/Body classes.

 Peggy Orlin, MFT is a Marriage and Family Therapist who specializes in the emotional aspects of infertility, third party family building, and adoption.
-She has been a therapist for 24 years, a counselor to those experiencing infertility for 15 years and has been affiliated with Pacific Fertility Center for the past 10 years.
+She has been a therapist since 1984, a counselor to those experiencing infertility since 1992 and has been affiliated with Pacific Fertility Center since 1998.

 A native of Buffalo, New York, Ms. Orlin received a master’s degree from Hofstra University.
 She moved to the Bay Area in 1978 where she completed her postgraduate training at the Family Therapy Center in San Francisco and at the Marin Psychotherapy Institute.